Okay, admit it. How many planners do you have around the house that you never even opened?

 I created The Maker’s Yearbook to help with all of these challenges.

-It’s based on building working routines that can help you to reflect on how things are going, not only in your business finances, but also for you as a business owner and a person who now has to organise and monitor the work they do in their working hours.
+The Maker’s Yearbook is based on building working routines that can help you to reflect on how things are going, not only in your business finances, but also for you as a business owner and a person who now has to organise and monitor the work they do in their working hours.

 It’s also focused on managing tasks, not time.
 So it doesn’t have timed slots for you to fill in each day.